 Bloat seems to be a contentious issue in the sheep industry and Romneys are no exception.
 It is said that bloat is caused by too heavy of legume content in the diet with alfalfa and clover each falling into this plant category.
 Many commercial supplements and remedies have been developed in order to prevent and treat bloat but it has been our opinion that simply keeping the sheep well fed on fresh grass is the most effective means of preventing it.
 When sheep are hungry they often seem to go straight for the clover whereas when they’re just casually browsing they will consume a proportionate amount of grass in with it.
 Our sheep always have access to fresh hay, even when they’re brought in at night, and to date we’ve been fortunate enough to have had few run ins with bloat (a big knock on wood).

-We’ve worked very hard to build a high quality sheep flock that we believe epitomizes what Romney Sheep were originally bred for when first brought over from England.
-When acquiring our breeding stock we chose for animals which were hardy, had high yielding carcasses, and also produced good quality fiber.
+Our sheep are Black Swamp bred and we’ve worked very hard to build a high quality flock that we believe epitomizes what Romney Sheep were originally bred for.
+When acquiring our breeding stock we chose for animals which were hardy in marshy pastures, had high yielding carcasses, and also produced good quality fiber.
 We prefer ewes and rams which adhere to the original New England Romney Sheep standards as we like the shorter, stockier animals which contain high quality fleece.
 Around half of our ewes are natural color and we strive to breed for the silver color fleece which has become so coveted by weavers.
 We try to cull out any stock which we deem to be “excessively vocal” as we don’t want sheep which do nothing more than sit around the pasture bleating all day long unprovoked and we also remove any unusually aggressive and temperamental animals from the breeding flock as well.
-All of our stock is ARBA registered and all lambs we produce are sold registered and up to date on all vaccinations.
+All of our stock are ARBA registered and all lambs we produce are sold registered and up to date on all vaccinations.

 Our pastures really are our pride and joy up here.
 Our fencing is composed of mesh 16′ long X 50″ high cattle panels secured to treated wood posts and alternating t-posts.
 It stands up well to the rigors and strain that both itchy sheep and excited 120+ lb. dogs may put on it.
 It is an expensive fencing method though and many hundreds of hours were put into building it on our farm.
 Adult Romneys have never been able to get over it and the lambs are normally too big to get through it.
 Many producers choose to go with rolled mesh fencing or even just 4-5 strands of electrified wire secured to fiberglass poles.
 Electric is the most cost effective way to go, and perhaps the most predator-proof, but for us wasn’t an option at the time that we put our pastures in.
 We have reinforced the fence a bit with an invisible fence unit in order to ensure the dogs don’t try to get through it.
 The insulated wire for the invisible fence is zip tied right to cattle panels and it ensures that the dogs are unable to either jump the fence nor dig underneath it.